hwanglab/divine/README.md

 - If VCF file (or with HPO IDs), Divine also generates an annotated variant table with a ranking score in Microsoft Excel format.

 # Developer note
 - This is the README file for the Divine program.
 Divine is in active development.
 Please check the above website for newer available versions.
-Please contact the developers at changjin.hong@gmail.com to report any problems or for additional help.
+Please contact the developer at hongc2@ccf.org to report any problems or for additional help.

 # Setup